19kirti/MyntraHackerRamp---WeForShe-24---Poll/README.md

 1. Select the desired option.
 2. Click on the submit button.
-4. The score will be updated accordingly.
+4. The score will be updated accordingly and you will get the result.

 ## Contributions